Module 16, CLP Classification

 This module is designed to give an overview of the GHS classification system and its relation to the GB and EU CLP Regulations.

 What You Will Learn

-This course, delivered live, online over four sessions (two mornings one week followed by two morning the next week), will include sessions covering the following topics:
+This course, delivered live online over five sessions (two mornings one week followed by three mornings the next week), will include sessions covering the following topics:

 - Overview of the GB and EU CLP Regulations and their relation to GHS